sveltejs/svelte/documentation/blog/2024-05-01-whats-new-in-svelte-may-2024.md

 - [sk-seo](https://github.com/TheDahoom/Sveltekit-seo/) is a dead simple, no dependencies, svelte component that automates a lot of the annoying SEO parts for you
 - [Svelte Lib Helpers](https://github.com/shinokada/svelte-lib-helpers) is a utility package designed to streamline various tasks when developing Svelte libraries
 - [skitsa](https://github.com/michaelcuneo/sveltekit-sst-auth) is a simple yet fully fledged operational demonstration of SvelteKit Magic Links using SST, hosted on AWS, as a Lambda application
+- [svelte-zoomable-circles](https://www.npmjs.com/package/svelte-zoomable-circles) is a Svelte component for displaying and browsing hierarchical data using zoomable circles

 That's it for this month!
 Feel free to let us know if we missed anything on [Reddit](https://www.reddit.com/r/sveltejs/) or [Discord](https://discord.gg/svelte).